arknfel/battleship/README.md

     ...
 }
 ```
-This will enable us to easily map the shots coordinates to the ships (`O(1)`, `O(n)` time, space complixity respectively, where n is the number of occupied cells), then simply change the ship's condition accordingly, now let us take a look at the `Ship` model:
+This will enable us to easily map the shots coordinates to the ships (`O(1)`, `O(n)` time, space complexity respectively, where n is the number of occupied cells), then simply change the ship's condition accordingly.

+In case of a need to extend and model all the cells of the grid, the hash-map pattern would still serve us well, we might only need to extend our hash-map to also include empty cells and map them to None.
+Time complexity (local_latency) will remain the same for the shot action but space complexity (local_momory) `O(n)`, `n` in this case, will be the total number of the cells in the grid.

+Now let us take a look at the `Ship` model:
 ```python
 class Ship: